Kotare-Monopoly/Real-Estate/README.md

 # API documentation

-Properties are indexed by `Id`.
-The version may change, but other aspects of the URI can be relied upon. `LocationId` indexes the board from 0 - 39, where 0 is GO. `Hours` is the value to deduct in the central hub.
+ * `LocationId` indexes the board from 0 - 39, where 0 is GO.
+ * `Hours` is the value to deduct in the central hub.

 ## GET /api/v1/properties/1